+(c) chloroplast

+1. The kidneys in human beings are a part of the system for

+(a) nutrition

+(b) respiration

+(c) excretion

+(d) transportation

+Solution:

-Answer is (c) excretion
+The answer is (c) excretion

 The excretory system of human beings (Fig. 6.13) includes a pair of kidneys, a pair of ureters, a urinary bladder and a urethra.
 Kidneys are located in the abdomen, one on either side of the backbone.
-Urine produced in the kidneys passes through the ureters into the urinary bladder where it is stored until it is released through the urethra.
+Urine produced in the kidneys passes through the ureters into the urinary bladder, where it is stored until it is released through the urethra.

-2. The xylem in plants are responsible for
+2. The xylem in plants is responsible for

-(a) transport of water .
+(a) transport of water

-(b) transport of food.
+(b) transport of food

-(c) transport of amino acids.
+(c) transport of amino acids

-(d) transport of oxygen.
+(d) transport of oxygen

+Solution:

-In plants Xylem is responsible for transport of water hence the answer is a)
+In plants, the Xylem is responsible for the transport of water.
+Hence, the answer is (a)

 3. The autotrophic mode of nutrition requires

-(a) carbon dioxide and water.
+(a) carbon dioxide and water

-(b) chlorophyll.
+(b) chlorophyll

-(c) sunlight.
+(c) sunlight

-(d) all of the above.
+(d) all of the above

+Solution:

-Autotrophic mode of nutrition requires carob-di-oxide, water, chlorophyll and sunlight from the preparation of food hence the answer is d) all of the above.
+The autotrophic mode of nutrition requires carbon dioxide, water, chlorophyll and sunlight from the preparation of food.
+Hence, the answer is (d) all of the above.

-4. The breakdown of pyruvate to give carbon dioxide, water and energy takes place in
+4. The breakdown of pyruvate to give carbon dioxide, water, and energy takes place in